 Cookie Dough Fat BombPrint Recipe Pin Recipe

-- Fold in the chocolate chips.
-(If the almond butter is still warm, place your bowl in the fridge for 30 minutes before folding in the chocolate chips)
+- Combine.
+Use an electric mixer to combine the almond butter, erythritol (1/3 cup), vanilla extract (1 teaspoon), salt (1/2 teaspoon), and almond flour (1 cup).
+Fold in the chocolate chips (1/2 cup).
+(If the almond butter is still warm, place your batter in the fridge for 15 minutes before folding in the chocolate chips to prevent melting)

 Fans Also Made These Low Carb Recipes: